 Purpose

-The goal of this clinical trial is to learn if a new behavioral intervention, MB-Spirit, can improve well-being in stressed adults.
+The goal of this clinical trial is to test two new behavioral interventions designed to reduce stress and improve spiritual well-being in stressed adults.
 The main questions it aims to answer are: 1.
-Can MB-Spirit improve well-being?
-2. What brain changes accompany participation in MB-Spirit?
+Can the program decrease stress and improve spiritual well-being?
+2. What brain changes accompany participation in the programs?
 Participants will: 1.
-Be enrolled in an online course that meets for two hours every week for 8-weeks.
+Be randomized to either a live online course that meets for 90 minutes every week for 8-weeks, or to a self-paced program.
+In the self-paced program, participants will receive materials once a week and can work through them at their own pace.
+Both programs are designed to decrease stress and improve well-being.
 2. Complete questionnaires before and after the course.
-3. Complete an MRI scan of their brain before and after the course.
+3. Complete and interview before and after the course.
+4. A subset of people will be randomized to complete an MRI scan of their brain before and after the course.
 Participants will be randomized to either take the course right away, or be put on a wait-list.
 Those on the wait-list will undergo the testing at 2 timepoints before they start the program.

 Condition